-In the future, it is anticipated that the Airport will grow to 1,243.8 acres, a net increase in size of 32.9 acres.
-This additional 32.9 acres would be needed for the runway protection zones (RPZs) and approach protection areas associated with the potential extensions of Runways 14 and 19.
-Figure 3C differs from Figure 3A in that it adds an additional 38.3 acres of proposed fee acquisition, adds an additional 4.3 acres of avigation easement to the Runway 32 RPZ, and converts 9.7 acres of existing avigation easements to fee acquisition.
-The total area proposed to be under the direct control of the Airport would be then as follows:
+In the future, it is proposed that the Airport will grow to 1,177.2 acres held in fee simple, a net increase in size of 129.1 acres (see Figure 3A).
+This additional 129.1 acres would be needed for the runway protection zones (RPZs) and approach protection areas associated with the potential extensions of Runways 14 and 19.
+The number of acres covered by avigation easements would be reduced from 62.4 to 57.0 acres.
+This reduction would occur from the conversion of 5.4 acres of existing avigation easements to fee simple acquisition.